 2. When the actor is unknown or irrelevant

 When sodium and water are combined, they burn.
 (Combined by whom?
 Who knows or cares?
-This reaction occurs without any help from anyone; it’s an automatic physical reaction, so there’s no real point in saying who combined them.)
+This reaction is an automatic physical/chemical reaction, so there’s no real point in saying who combined them.)

 The rates were set back in 2001.
 (By whom?
 Who knows or cares?
 Of course, if someone does know or care, the sentence should be rewritten with that information clearly stated at the beginning.)

-For me it’s a no-brainer: Use active voice almost all the time.
+For me it’s a no-brainer: For clarity, use active voice most of the time.